redpanda-data/connect/resources/docs/README.md

               arg: foo
 ```

-For more information regarding conditions, including the list of conditions
+For more information regarding filter conditions, including the full list of
-available, please [read the docs here][conditions].
+conditions available, please [read the docs here][conditions].

 ## Sharing Resources Across Processors